Container Resources

 #1.
 Container Resources

-Container resources encompass various dimensions of resources.
-Through proper configuration and limitations, resources can be allocated and managed efficiently, ensuring that applications run stably and reliably in a container environment.
-In container resources, you can view information on container clusters, namespaces, container nodes, Ingress, container services, workloads, ReplicaSets, and container PODs.
+Container resources include multiple dimensions of resources.
+Through proper configuration and limitation, resources can be allocated and managed reasonably to ensure that applications can run stably and reliably in a container environment.
+In container resources, you can view information on container clusters, namespaces, container nodes, Ingress, container services, workloads, ReplicaSets, and container PODs respectively.

-Namespaces are used to provide isolated runtime environments for containers to avoid conflicts between them.
-On the namespaces page, you can view and download related information such as availability zone, number of PODs, number of ReplicaSets, clusters, etc.
+A namespace is used to provide an isolated runtime environment for containers to avoid conflicts between them.
+On the namespace page, you can view and download related information such as availability zone, number of PODs, number of ReplicaSets, clusters, etc.

-Container nodes refer to the physical or virtual servers running container instances in a container orchestration system.
-On the container nodes page, you can view and download related information such as availability zone, cloud server, type, status, IP, internal routing IP, CPU, memory, cluster, number of PODs, collectors, etc.
+A container node refers to a physical or virtual server that runs container instances in a container orchestration system.
+On the container node page, you can view and download related information such as availability zone, cloud server, type, status, IP, internal routing IP, CPU, memory, cluster, number of PODs, collectors, etc.

 #1.4 Ingress

-Ingress is a way to expose HTTP and HTTPS services in a K8s cluster by creating an API object in the cluster that routes public traffic to the corresponding services.
+Ingress is a way to expose HTTP and HTTPS services in a K8s cluster.
+This is achieved by creating an API object in the cluster, which routes public network traffic to the corresponding service.

 01-Ingress

-• For other button usage on the page, please refer to the section Resource Pool - Region.
+- For the usage of other buttons on the page, please refer to the Resource Pool - Region section.

-Container services are cloud-based services that package applications and services into one or more containers and deploy them to the cloud, allowing them to run anywhere, thereby simplifying the deployment and management process of applications.
+A container service is a cloud-based service that packages applications and services into one or more containers and deploys them to the cloud, enabling them to run anywhere.
+This simplifies the deployment and management process of applications.

-• All port mappings: Supports viewing and downloading all internal application port mappings of containers to the host (node) ports, showing protocol type, node PORT, service PORT, container PORT, and associated service, and supports downloading.
+- All port mappings: Supports viewing and downloading all mappings of application ports inside containers to the host (node) ports, displaying protocol type, node PORT, service PORT, container PORT, and associated service, and also supports downloading.

-• For other button usage on the page, please refer to the section Resource Pool - Region.
+- For the usage of other buttons on the page, please refer to the Resource Pool - Region section.

-Workloads refer to applications and services hosted on the cloud platform, including multiple components, services, processes, and containers.
+A workload refers to applications and services hosted on a cloud platform, including multiple components, services, processes, and containers.
 They can run based on container or virtualization technology to ensure availability and scalability.
-On the workloads page, you can view and download related information such as availability zone, type, number of running PODs, desired number of PODs, number of ReplicaSets, namespace, cluster, K8s.label, etc.
+On the workload page, you can view and download related information such as availability zone, type, number of running PODs, number of desired PODs, number of ReplicaSets, namespace, cluster, K8s label, etc.

 #1.7 ReplicaSet

-ReplicaSet is a controller in a K8s cluster that provides high availability, elasticity, and automated management of replicas.
+A ReplicaSet is a controller in a K8s cluster for high availability, elasticity, and automated replica management.
 It ensures the availability of Pods and automatically adjusts the number of PODs when needed.
-On the ReplicaSet page, you can view and download related information such as availability zone, number of running PODs, desired number of PODs, workload, namespace, cluster, K8s.label, etc.
+On the ReplicaSet page, you can view and download related information such as availability zone, number of running PODs, number of desired PODs, workload, namespace, cluster, K8s label, etc.

-Containers are a way to package applications and dependencies, and PODs are collections of multiple containers that can share resources and work together.
+A container is a way to package applications and dependencies, while a POD is a collection of multiple containers that can share resources and work together.
 On the container POD page, you can view and download related information such as service, MAC, IP, status, namespace, cluster, etc.